WendellAdriel/larapi/README.md

 - **Listeners:** Listener files for this module.
 Try to use nouns for the name and **ALWAYS** put the suffix `Listener`.
 Example: for the `ActivateUserEvent` use `UserActivatedListener`;
 - **Requests:** Custom request files for this module.Try to use verbs for the name and **ALWAYS** put the suffix `Request`.
 Example: `ActivateUserRequest`;
 - **Responses:** Custom response files for this module.
 Try to use nouns for the name and **ALWAYS** put the suffix `Response`.
 Example: `UserActivatedResponse`;
+- **Routing:** Route files for this module.
+Each file is a version of the API.
+Follow the format: `v1.php`, `v2.php`, etc;
 - **Services:** Service files for this module. **ALWAYS** put the suffix `Service`;
 - **Support:** Helper files for this module;
 - **Traits:** Trait files for this module;

 When you create a new **Module** in the app folder, add the module name to the `config/modules.php` file.
+This configuration file is also used to enable and disable modules in your API.
+The modules listed there will be the enabled ones.

 ## Development Standards